huda-code/fosrl-cli/docs/pangolin_up.md

       --interface-name name      Interface name (default "pangolin")
       --log-level string         Log level (default "info")
-      --mtu int                  Maximum transmission unit (default 1280) --netstack-dns server      DNS server to use for Netstack.
-This handles DNS resolution outside of the upstream servers. (default "1.1.1.1")
-      --org string               Organization ID (default: selected organization if logged in) --override-dns             When enabled, the client uses custom DNS servers to resolve internal resources and aliases.
+      --mtu int                  Maximum transmission unit (default 1280) --org string               Organization ID (default: selected organization if logged in) --override-dns             When enabled, the client uses custom DNS servers to resolve internal resources and aliases.
 This overrides your system's default DNS settings.
 Queries that cannot be resolved as a Pangolin resource will be forwarded to your configured Upstream DNS Server. (default true)
       --ping-interval interval   Ping interval (default 5s)